wolfgang-stefani/Traffic-Sign-Classifier/README.md

 `tf.nn.top_k` returns the values and indices (class IDs) of the top k predictions.
 So if k=5, it'll return the 5 largest probabilities (out of a possible 43) and the corresponding class IDs for each sign.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|